 A resale certificate is a document that allows businesses to buy products without paying sales tax on them as long as they plan to resell those items to customers, who will then pay the tax.
 As a seller, you can also accept resale certificates from others looking to buy for resale.

-In Nevada, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
+In North Dakota, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
 The issuance of the certificates is always done in good faith that the seller would report tax on the final sale of the items.

 The Streamlined Sales Tax (SST) is an initiative to simplify and standardize sales tax regulations across multiple states.
-Nevada has been a party to this program since April 1, 2008, meaning it follows the uniform rules and definitions established by SST.
+North Dakota is a party to the program, meaning it follows the uniform rules and definitions established by SST.

-Check with the Nevada Department of Taxation for the most current information on Nevada’s participation in the Streamlined Sales Tax initiative.
+Check with the North Dakota Office of State Tax Commissioner for the most current information on North Dakota’s participation in the Streamlined Sales Tax initiative.

-In Nevada, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
+In North Dakota, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
 To figure out the total sales tax for your calculation, you’ll need to add up the rates for the state, county, and city (if applicable) where your transaction occurs.
-Use TaxHero’s Nevada Sales Tax Calculator to compute for sales tax.

 Here’s an example.
-Suppose an out-of-state seller satisfies the economic nexus criteria in Pennsylvania and sells to a customer in Las Vegas, Nevada, with a ZIP code of 89032.
+Suppose an out-of-state seller satisfies the economic nexus criteria in North Dakota and sells to a customer in Fargo, ND, with a ZIP code of 58102.
 In that case, the seller has to charge the customer a total sales tax, which can be broken down as follows:

 |

-Nevada is a destination-based state, meaning sales tax is determined based on the buyer’s location.
-That means for a Nevada-based seller, sales tax is generally based on the location of the buyer when selling within the state.
+North Dakota is a destination-based state, meaning sales tax is determined based on the buyer’s location.
+That means for a North Dakota-based seller, sales tax is generally based on the location of the buyer when selling within the state.

 For out-of-state or remote sellers, the sales tax rate is always determined by the buyer’s location.
-For instance, if you’re selling a product from Pennsylvania to a customer in Las Vegas, Nevada, where you have nexus, you’d apply Las Vegas’ sales tax rate to that sale.
+For instance, if you’re selling a product from California to a customer in Bismarck, North Dakota, where you have nexus, you’d apply Bismarck’s sales tax rate to that sale.

 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-The next step after collection is filing and remitting your Nevada sales tax returns.
-Filing and remittance can vary in frequency, typically monthly, quarterly, or annually.
-By default, all businesses are required to file sales tax returns monthly.
-However:
+The next step after collection is filing and remitting your North Dakota sales tax returns.
+Filing and remittance can vary in frequency, typically monthly or quarterly.

-It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with Nevada’s sales tax regulations.
+It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with North Dakota’s sales tax regulations.

-In Nevada, the due date falls on the last day of the following month.
+In North Dakota, the due date falls on the last day of the month.
 For instance, sales tax collected in January is due by February 28th (or 29th if it’s a leap year) for monthly filers.

 However, if this day is a holiday, weekend, or in the rare occurrence of a natural disaster, the deadline is typically extended to the next business day.
 For instance, if you’re a monthly filer and filing sales tax for the month of April, and the May 31st deadline falls on a holiday or weekend, you’ll have until June 1st, the following business day, to submit.

-To file your sales tax return for Nevada, a few options are available:
+When filing your sales tax return for North Dakota, a few options are available:

 Some states offer a discount to businesses for collecting, filing, and remitting sales tax on time as an incentive to process sales taxes promptly.
-Nevada’s timely filing discount is an uncapped 0.25% discount of the total sales tax due.
+North Dakota’s timely filing discount amount is determined using specific formulas based on the tax due.
+The maximum discount available for sellers in North Dakota is 1.5% of tax due, allowing you to retain a total of $110 per month.

-Currently, for 2025, here is the planned sales tax holiday in Nevada:
+Currently, for 2025, there are no planned sales tax holidays in North Dakota.

-Like in most states, sales tax is a big part of how Nevada generates revenue.
+Like in most states, sales tax is a big part of how North Dakota generates revenue.
 Thus, maintaining compliance with sales tax regulations is of utmost importance.
 Failure to do so can lead to consequences and sales tax penalties.
-Therefore, it is crucial always to ensure you are up-to-date in filing, collecting, and remitting sales tax to the state.
+Therefore, it is crucial to always ensure you are up-to-date in filing, collecting, and remitting sales tax to the state.

-Here are the specific penalties for non-compliance with sales tax regulations in Nevada:
+Here are the specific penalties for non-compliance with sales tax regulations in North Dakota:

-This guide breaks down everything you need to know about Old Dominion State’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
-By the end of this comprehensive guide, you’ll be equipped to handle Virginia’s sales tax with confidence and ease.
+This guide breaks down everything you need to know about the Garden State’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
+By the end of this comprehensive guide, you’ll be equipped to handle New Jersey sales tax with confidence and ease.

-When a business creates either a physical or economic nexus, it is required to collect sales tax in Virginia.
+When a business creates either a physical or economic nexus, it is required to collect sales tax in New Jersey.

 A physical nexus means having a significant physical presence or engaging in enough activities within a state to require the collection and payment of sales tax.
-The factors that determine a physical nexus in Virginia include:
+The factors that determine a physical nexus in New Jersey include:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

-Beginning July 1, 2019, the threshold for economic nexus in Virginia is $100,000 in gross revenue or 200 transactions in the previous or current calendar year’s sales or prior 12 months.
+Beginning January 1, 2018, the threshold for economic nexus in New Jersey is $100,000 in gross revenue on the previous or current calendar year’s sales or 200 or more separate transactions sourced to the state.

-While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing sales tax nexus.
-To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in Virginia.
+While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing economic sales tax nexus.
+To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in New Jersey.

-One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Virginia.
+Knowing whether the goods you’re selling or services you’re offering are taxable in New Jersey is one of the first things you need to know.

-Almost all goods are taxable in Virginia, including:
+Almost all goods are taxable in New Jersey, including:

 The goods that are exempt from sales tax are:

-In Virginia, the majority of service-based transactions, such as professional services, clothing alterations, and repair services, are not subject to sales tax.
+In New Jersey, the majority of service-based transactions such as professional services, advertising, and interior design services are not subject to sales tax, unless they are specifically mentioned as being taxable.

-Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in Virginia, the next important step is getting your Virginia Seller’s Permit, also known as a sales tax permit.
+Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in New Jersey, the next important step is getting your New Jersey Seller’s Permit.

-You can register for a Retail Sales and Use Tax Permit online through the Virginia Department of Taxation or follow our detailed step-by-step guide for assistance.
+You can register for a Certificate of Authority online through the New Jersey Department of Treasury or follow our detailed step-by-step guide for assistance.

 Ensure you have specific information on hand when registering for a seller’s permit, including, but not limited to: